adityatripathiiit/Caching-Policies/README.md

 # Caching Policies ⭐

-Implementation and comparison of various caching policies, on different type of workloads.
+Implementation and comparison of various caching policies/page replacement policies, on different type of workloads in C.

 ## Directory Structure 📁